Are Primordial Black Holes Truly Fine-Tuned?: Introduction

 Closely related issues were encountered in early discussions of naturalness within supersymmetric frameworks, where the pronounced dependence of superpartner masses on the top-quark mass~\cite{Barbieri:1988zs} artificially inflated estimates of fine-tuning by roughly an order of magnitude.

 A reliable measure of fine-tuning must compare the sensitivity of a particular choice of parameters $c$ to a measure of the average, $\bar c$.
 The problem with the fine-tuning definition (\ref{a}) applied to the abundance of the PBHs resides on the fact that it does give a lot of specific weight to regions where the abundance is totally negligible, that is regions which are totally natural from the model building point of view, and pose no harm from the cosmological point of view.
-To see this point better, let us naively assume for the moment a gaussian distribution for the density contrast parameter $\delta$.
+To see this point better, let us naively assume for the moment a gaussian distribution\footnote{A correct estimate of the abundance usinng the Press-Schechter formalism is presented in sec.2.2 and used in the rest of the work.} for the density contrast parameter $\delta$.
 As a consequence the PBH mass fraction reads\,\cite{Sasaki:2018dmp} \be \beta\sim e^{-\delta_c^2/2A}, \ee where $\delta_c\sim 0.5$ is the threshold for formation and $A$ is the variance of the density contrast.
 Following the definition (\ref{a}), we will have

 \be c=\left|\frac{A}{\beta}\frac{\partial\beta}{\partial A}\right|=\frac{\delta_c^2}{2 A}, \ee which is much larger than unity for the CMB amplitudes $A\sim10^{-9}$ -- corresponding to regions where $\beta\lll 1$ and the abundance of PBHs is totally negligible -- and decreases for larger values where the PBH abundance is relevant.
 In other words, the definition (\ref{a}) delivers a misleading large fine-tuning for values of the amplitude $A$ which are in fact perfectly admittable from the cosmological point of view.
 Similarly to the case of the proton mass, a large value of $c$, and therefore a large fine-tuning, is only an accidental consequence of the fact that required value of $A$ is smaller than unity, but this does not imply that the PBH abundance is really fine-tuned in a technical sense.